Due to the Covid-19 pandemic, the fourth annual WDR for June 20th, 2020 is cancelled, but we are already planning for next year’s great event!!

-The Fourth Annual Wild Deadwood Reads event in Deadwood, South Dakota in 2020 is sure to be as exciting as the first three events in 2017, 2018, and 2019.
-Our fabulous venue, the beautiful new Deadwood Mountain Grand, was everything we thought it would be, and more.
+The Fourth Annual Wild Deadwood Reads event in Deadwood, South Dakota in 2021 is sure to be as exciting as the first three events in 2017, 2018, and 2019.
+We are super excited about our fabulous new venue, the beautiful Lodge at Deadwood.
 And in 2020, we’re thrilled to bring you more authors, more events, and more opportunities to see the amazing sights in Deadwood and the Black Hills of South Dakota.

 Our multi-author, multi-genre Book Fair is just one of the exciting events happening next June.
 We’ve got Wild Bill’s Days going on right in town, a basket raffle to support a local nonprofit organization, Breakfast With the Authors, a fun evening enjoying libations while listening to authors reading their favorite scenes from their books, and much more.
 Join us for a Legendary weekend!